STEPP Program Staff

 Note: If you are sending a package to the STEPP Program via UPS, please substitute the following address: STEPP Program, Attn: [Name], East Carolina University, 100 Joyner Library, Greenville NC 27858-4353.
 This second address is only for packages sent via UPS.
 All other mail and packages (sent via US Postal Service, FedEx, DHL, etc.) must use the regular mailing address listed above.

 Admission decisions for the 2017 cohort of the STEPP Program have been made, and decision letters were mailed out to all interviewees during mid-August.

-Applications for the 2018 cohort will be posted on our website in January 2017.
+Applications for the 2018 cohort will be posted on our website by the end of January 2017.
 The application deadline for this cohort is May 15, 2017.